uit-gamelab/Spring25/index.md

 3. Prototype is an implementation of a playable game.
 The report should include a description of this prototype.
 What was the goal of the prototype and what did you learn from it?
 A short discussion of the current state of the game is also expected here.
 4. Alpha is a feature complete implementation of the game.
 The report should include a description of this alpha version.
 What was the goal of the alpha version and what did you learn from it?
 A short discussion of the current state of the game is also expected here
 5. Beta is a content complete version of the game that can be submitted for evaluation.
 6. Live is the launched game.
 In the report you can combine the description for the Beta and Live two milestones in a single chapter.
-We also expect and evaluation of the complete game project is also expected here.
+We also expect an evaluation of the complete game project here.
 It is also possible to discuss metrics of interest for later evaluation of the launched game here.

 You should **submit using Wiseflow** at the end of the course:
 1. Your report.